Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Weisfeiler--Leman for Graphs of Bounded Rank-Width

-We will show that Spoiler has a winning strategy in the $6k+3$ pebble game in $O(\log n)$ rounds.
+We will show that Spoiler has a winning strategy in the pebble game with $6k+3$ pebbles on the board, and in $O(\log n)$ rounds.
 In a similar manner as in the proof of \cite[Theorem~4.4]{grohe2019canonisation}, we will first argue that $12k+5$ pebbles suffice, and then show how to improve the bound to use only $6k+3$ pebbles.